W. S. Lach-Szyrma: Personal life

-From 1873 until 1890 he served as vicar of St. Peter's Church in the port town of Newlyn.
+From 1873 until 1890 he served as vicar of St. Peter's Church in the port town of Newlyn, taking a sabbatical in Liverpool) in 1886.
 Wladislaw Lach-Szyrma was keenly interested in the history of Cornwall.
 He wrote prolifically about the churches and antiquities there—especially those of the district around Penzance.
 He was also a pioneering writer of science fiction.
 His 1883 novel, Aleriel, or A Voyage to Other Worlds, was one of the first works to use the word Martian as a noun.
+He also played rugby for Penzance.

 He died in Barkingside, Essex on 25 June 1915.